 A resiliency domain is the management domain of a Veritas Resiliency Platform deployment.
-It represents the scope of the deployment, which can spread across multiple data centers and can include multiple Resiliency Managers and other components, along with the infrastructure that is being managed and protected.
-Within the resiliency domain, Resiliency Platform can protect assets, for example, virtual machines and applications, and orchestrate automation of workload tasks for the assets.
+It represents the scope of the deployment, which can spread across multiple data centers and can include multiple Resiliency Managers and other components such as IMS, along with the infrastructure that is being managed and protected.
+Within the resiliency domain, Resiliency Platform can protect assets and orchestrate automation of workload tasks for the assets.

-The resiliency domain is a logical object that you create from the web console after you deploy the Resiliency Manager.
+The resiliency domain is a logical object that you create from the web console after you deploy the first Resiliency Manager in your environment and access the Resiliency Manager console.

-For disaster recovery, the resiliency domain must contain at least two data centers, a production data center and a recovery data center that can be on-premises or in the cloud.
+For disaster recovery, the resiliency domain must contain at least two data centers: a source data center and a target data center that can be on-premises or in the cloud.